Lalan12/Lalan12/README.md

 - 👋 Hi, I’m @Lalan12
 - 👀 I’m interested in Coding
-- 🌱 I’m currently Making androi apps and some discord bot and telegram
+- 🌱 I’m currently Making android apps and some discord bot and telegram
 - 📫 How to reach me: via Github

 <!---